How to Unplug Ears After Scuba Diving: A Comprehensive Guide

 – Vertigo: In severe cases, pressure imbalances can cause dizziness or vertigo.

-Read Post How to practice breathing for scuba diving
+Read Post How long does it take to learn scuba diving

 ### Methods to Unplug Ears After Scuba Diving